dajat/ws-updates/README.md

 <img src="https://imgur.com/4VUAXv6.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Under Classifications, Critical, Definition and Security updates are automatically installed for antimalware.
+Under Classifications, Critical, Definition, and Security updates are automatically installed for antimalware.
 For demo purposes, we can just choose "critical updates".
 Next, we can choose to manually or automatically synchronize and the updates will be sent to the updates folder that was created earlier.
 </p>
 <br />
 <h2>Update Services</h2>